myshell-ai/AIlice/README.md

 - While there are no explicit coding style constraints, maintain consistency or similarity with the original code in terms of naming and case usage to avoid readability burdens.

-AIlice aims to achieve multimodal and self-expanding features within a scale of less than 5000 lines, reaching its final form at the current stage.
+Ailice aims to achieve multimodal and self-expanding features within a scale of less than 5000 lines, reaching its final form at the current stage.
 The pursuit of concise code is not only because succinct code often represents a better implementation, but also because it enables AI to develop introspective capabilities early on and facilitates better self-expansion.
 Please adhere to the above rules and approach each line of code with diligence.

 <a name="future-development-roadmap"></a>
 ### Future Development Roadmap

-AIlice's fundamental tasks are twofold: **one is to fully unleash the capabilities of LLM based on text into the real world; the other is to explore better mechanisms for long-term memory and forming a coherent understanding of vast amounts of text**.
+Ailice's fundamental tasks are twofold: **one is to fully unleash the capabilities of LLM based on text into the real world; the other is to explore better mechanisms for long-term memory and forming a coherent understanding of vast amounts of text**.
 Our development efforts revolve around these two focal points.

-If you are interested in the development of AIlice itself, you may consider the following directions:
+If you are interested in the development of Ailice itself, you may consider the following directions:

 - Explore improved **long-term memory mechanisms** to enhance the capabilities of each Agent.
 We need a long-term memory mechanism that **enables consistent understanding of large amounts of content and facilitates association**.
 The most feasible option at the moment is to replace vector database with knowledge graph, which will greatly benefit the comprehension of long texts/codes and enable us to build genuine personal AI assistants.